JasonLu18/UMVC3-ParsecData/README.md

 Important trends I've noticed while testing before you start playing.

 1. Further distance you are from the source, the higher input delay you will have.
-If you have gigabit internet, you'll reduce your input delay by at least 2Fs compared to non-gigabit internet.
+If you have gigabit internet, you'll reduce your input delay by at least 2Fs compared to non-gigabit internet when doing coast to coast connection.

 2. The less download speed you have and weaker machine you're running, the more likely you'll experience frame drops/skips